Worship Services are held every Sunday morning at 8:00 am and 10:15 am.

-Those in Grades 7 and 8 are preparing for confirmation with Pastor Blezard and Deana Wolfe.
+Those in Grades 7 and 8 are preparing for confirmation.
 They meet in the library.

 High School students meet in the Adult Sunday School Room with John Menges and Jeff Kane.
 This class is for young men and women "finding themselves".
 School can be a tough place for Christians trying to live with integrity.

 The Golden Rule Class: Led by Creta Jacobs in the Adult Sunday School Room.
 This class uses Augsburg Bible Studies, and outside of class supports the Gettysburg Soup Kitchen and has a monthly lunch.

 The Kitchen Class: Led by Margie Elliott, in the Adult Sunday School Room.
 This class uses articles and study guides from The Lutheran magazine to explore contemporary issues in church and society.